Use GenomeDK

 Folders management

-Have a coherent folder structure - your future self will thanks.
+Have a coherent folder structure - your future self will thank.

 Example of structure, which backs up raw data and analysis